bhaveshgawri/bytex/README.md

 $ cd path_to_bytex.py
 $ python3 bytex.py
 ```
-but more preferrably after installing the requirements download the executable file of bytex from
+but more preferrably if you don't want to install the listed modules download directly the executable file of bytex from
 [here](https://drive.google.com/open?id=0B1o2cfjSr08fQjJPeEROZUprMDA).

 Give it executing permissions if it does not have it.